 - There are three paths here (one starts with stairs and the other goes through the woods and appears to be more of a traditional hiking trail) – take your pick!
-The one to the far right is not a trail, so choose one of the others!
+We’ve been told that the one to the far right is not a trail, so choose one of the others.

-Once at the trailhead you’ll have the option of two routes: Sharikimichi will be to the left and appears like a path (if you follow this trail, you’ll meet up with junction B next) and Kanto Fureai No Michi will be to the right loaded with stairs (if you follow this trail you’ll meet up with junction D next).
+Once at the trailhead you’ll have the option of two routes: Sharikimichi will be to the left and appears like a path (if you follow this trail, you’ll meet up with junction B next – see map) and Kanto Fureai No Michi will be to the right loaded with stairs (if you follow this trail you’ll meet up with junction D next – again, see map).
 Both will take between 35-50 minutes to reach the top and the routes will meet at the stone quarry that dates back to the Edo Period.

 We chose to ascend the mountain via the Kanto Fureai No Michi route both times we hiked the mountain as we are of the mentality that if there are stairs might as well just get them over early while you’re glutes are still fresh!
 Since we didn’t ascend or descend Sharikimichi we can’t say whether or not you’ll encounter stairs there (if you hike it though, let us know!).

 Each trail is marked along the way…sorta.
 As previously mentioned, this hike can be a bit confusing (even with a trail map), so try not to get discouraged if you have to backtrack a bit here and there.
 After all with hiking you’ll get to walk through the abandoned quarry ruins and experience the flat stone walls with inscriptions carved into the sides as well as experience the sharp angles up-close and well…that’s pretty spectacular.